 Previously, he was a reporter for The Philadelphia Inquirer, The Tennessean and The News-Press.
 His stories have led to the elimination of government surveillance and corporate welfare programs, and have spurred reforms to aid the most vulnerable members of society, including new mothers addicted to opioids and people too poor to bury family members with dignity.

-Operation Shakespeare, about an undercover U.S. sting against Iran, appeared on the NYT espionage best-seller list.
+Operation Shakespeare, about an undercover U.S. sting against Iran, was an NYT espionage best-seller.

 email: john.shiffman@reuters.com